OfficeDev/TrainingContent/O3656/O3656-4 Deep dive into SharePoint Lists with CSOM APIs/Lab.md

 2. Add the following using statement at the top of the file directly following the using statements that are already there.

 		using Microsoft.SharePoint.Client;
-3. Modify the code in **cmdGetLists_Click** to retrieve the set of lists on the host web and to display them on the app’s starts page.
+3. Modify the code in **cmdGetLists_Click** to retrieve the set of lists on the host web and to display them on the app???s starts page.

 		protected void cmdGetLists_Click(object sender, EventArgs e) {